Tidewater Community College is proactively providing identity theft updates and news of scams.

 No, the identity theft involved only 2015 TCC employee information.

-Yes, we have reported this incident to law enforcement, including the FBI and State Police, and are cooperating with their ongoing investigation.
+Yes, we reported this incident to law enforcement, including the FBI and State Police, and are cooperating with their ongoing investigation.

 Updated April 4, 2016